I made a logo for Ponyland.

 I'm not sure what to work on next, here's a huge list of things on my mind from easiest to hardest:

-• Creating a pretty user interface.
+- Creating a pretty user interface.

 Honestly, though, there wouldn't be much in it because the only button I really have functioning is an inventory button.
-I might hold off on this until I get more functionality in the game, to make sure I know what the grand picture will be.
+I might hold off on this until I get more functionality in the game, to make sure I know what the grand picture will be. - Creating cottage interiors and more art in general.

 Not very hard, but takes creativity.
 Which doesn't come super easy.
-Drawing a lot of props like stoves, chairs, tables, isn't super fun to be honest.
+Drawing a lot of props like stoves, chairs, tables, isn't super fun to be honest. - Adding more things to do.

 Crafting things?
 "Wearing" things?
-You know, rudimentary systems that aren't pretty, but have a little function.
+You know, rudimentary systems that aren't pretty, but have a little function. - Making a nice shader for the pony.

 Oh dear, I'm not very good at this.
 I might get some help with this, since writing shaders seems more like magic than programming to be right now.
 The shader I'm currently using isn't mine, but it looks nice enough for now.
 I'm hoping to create a shader that almost mimics the art style of the environment, but who knows!